Sparse Attention as Compact Kernel Regression: Background

 \subsection{Memory Mosaics}

-\textit{Memory Mosaics} \citep{zhang2025memory} are networks of associative memories designed to perform prediction tasks using kernel regression.
-We base our work and experiments on this architecture as it explicitly implements a Nadaraya-Watson estimator as in \eqref{eq:update}, unlike vanilla transformers.
-That is, in Memory Mosaics, the query and key are \textit{the same} by design, which aligns naturally with kernel regression: $\kk_n$ serves both as a query at the $n\textsuperscript{th}$ time step to determine the weighting of past $(n-1)$ stored values, and as a key at subsequent time steps.

-Each memory unit contains a trainable feature extractor that computes the keys and values from input vectors $\bm{x}_i \in \mathbb{R}^{d_z}$:
+\textit{Memory Mosaics} \citep{zhang2025memory} is an associative memory variant of the transformer architecture designed to perform prediction tasks using kernel regression; this architecture has recently shown to exhibit good performance at reasonable scales \citep{zhang2025memory2}.
+We base our work and experiments on this architecture as it \textbf{explicitly implements a Nadaraya-Watson estimator}, as described in \eqref{eq:update}, unlike vanilla transformers.
+Specifically, in Memory Mosaics, the query and key are \textit{the same} by design, aligning exactly with kernel regression: $\kk_n$ serves both as a query at the $n\textsuperscript{th}$ time step to determine the weighting of past $(n-1)$ stored values, and as a key at subsequent time steps.
+Each memory unit contains a trainable feature extractor that computes keys and values from input vectors $\bm{x}_i \in \mathbb{R}^{d_z}$.